bigmlcom/python/docs/index.rst

     local_time_series = TimeSeries(
         'timeseries/502fdbcf15526876210042435')

-This will create a series of models from the the remote time series information, using an implicitly built
+This will create a series of models from the remote time series information, using an implicitly built
 ``BigML()`` connection object (see the ``Authentication`` section for more